Controlling digital learning processes

 The introduction of a Learning Management System (LMS) doesn't have to be a major project.
 With a clear structure, the start is quick and practical.
 These five steps have proven effective:

-Define Goals and Success Criteria
+Define Objectives and Success Criteria

 Start pilot course